What is a Power Law?

 Planetary Orbits

-The Third Law of Kepler states that the square of the orbital period TTT of a planet is proportional to the cube of its average distance aaa from the Sun:
+The Third Law of Kepler states that the square of the orbital period T of a planet is proportional to the cube of its average distance a from the Sun:

 The force of gravity between two objects follows a power law.